 - Compliance: Keeps up with tax regulations and compliance updates automatically.

 - Accessibility: Allows remote access and real-time data updates.
-Furthermore, advanced data security features make it easier to manage and keep in a secure manner.
+Furthermore, advanced data security features make it easier to manage and keep data in a secure manner.

 - Employee Self-Service: Employees can access their pay stubs and tax documents online.
 Additionally, ESS allows them to keep records of their pay and other information.